libor-m/ngs-course/reference.rst

   .. code-block:: bash

-    ls | head -n 20
+    ls | head -n 5

 **Subshell**

-  Subshell enables to run two commands in parallel and merge the outputs.
+  Subshell enables to run two commands and capture the output into single file.
 It can be helpful in dealing with data files headers.
 Use of subshell enables to remove header, run the set of operations on the data, and later insert the header back to file.
 The basic syntax is:

   .. code-block:: bash